tom-curphey/rev-dev/client/src/utils/flow/auth.md

   - packageGrams
   - packageCost
-  - preferedSupplier is preselected and showing amounts relevant to the user profile
+  - preferredSupplier is preselected and showing amounts relevant to the user profile